 I’ll try to keep it as simple as possible.
 For example, diesel has a substitute called biodiesel.
 Biodiesel chemically is only an ester but it can also completely substitute diesel and diesel engines without any modification.

 Traditionally it was manufactured from crops like jatropha that Dr. Abdul Kalam had advocated.
-But those crops were not able to sustainably replace fuels because it required a lot of land.
+But those crops were not able to sustainably replace fuels because they required a lot of land.
 This raised the question of whether land should be diverted from food to fuel.

 Second-generation biodiesel is not about using the land but leveraging existing feedstocks.
 People were able to manufacture it from byproducts of vegetable oil refineries.